nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 **Robust and Reliable SSR**

-While `svelte-fluent` v1 supported SSR, its reliance on internal Svelte APIs proved to be fragile.
-Recent Svelte updates changed these internal APIs, which broke the SSR functionality of the `Overlay` component for many users.
-Version 2 resolves this by re-implementing this functionality in the new `<Localized>` component **without using any internal Svelte APIs,** providing a robust and future-proof solution.
+While `svelte-fluent` v1 supported SSR, its reliance on internal Svelte APIs proved to be problematic.
+Recent Svelte updates changed these internal APIs, which broke the SSR functionality of the `Overlay` component.
+The new `<Localized>` component in version 2 now use a new approach for SSR which doesn't rely on internal Svelte APIs, providing a robust and future-proof solution.

 ### 2\.
 New Reactive API: `useLocalize` and `useSvelteFluent`

-The `FluentContext` API has been replaced by two new reactive helpers: `useLocalize` and `useSvelteFluent`. `useLocalize` is a reactive store for accessing translations, while `useSvelteFluent` provides access to the full `SvelteFluent` instance.
+The `FluentContext` API has been replaced by two new reactive utilities: `useLocalize` and `useSvelteFluent`. `useLocalize` is a reactive function for accessing translations, while `useSvelteFluent` provides access to the full `SvelteFluent` instance.
 As a result, `getFluentContext`, `initFluentContext`'s return value, and the `FluentContext` type are no longer part of the public API.

 ### 3\.
 Housekeeping: Component Removals